flyingmachine/nanoc-blog/content/essays/learn-to-learn.md

 * Programming is a skill
     * You need practice as well knowledge
-    * Learning can be seen as process of bridging your gaps
+    * Learning can be seen as a process of bridging your gaps
     * Performing a new skill requires you to develop new habits, and the rules for forming habits apply
 * There are many things you can do to successfully create a new habit